October 24, 2024

 The day began with breakfast in the department lounge.
 Folks mingled around and numerous faculty members and students showcased their research posters.

-Kier Moulton (Graduate Chair) and Naomi Nagy (Department Chair) gave their welcome remarks.
-Kier reminded us that we also work on Fridays: we participate in research groups and learn new things; and we catch-up with colleagues as part of community building.
+Keir Moulton (Graduate Chair) and Naomi Nagy (Department Chair) gave their welcome remarks.
+Keir reminded us that we also work on Fridays: we participate in research groups and learn new things; and we catch-up with colleagues as part of community building.
 Naomi then introduced the new cohort of MA and PhD students as well as our post-doctoral fellows.

 Outside the lounge, students and faculty teamed up to play bowling!
-Congratulations to Derek Denis (faculty) and Nick Haggarty (PhD student) for winning!
+Congratulations to Derek Denis (faculty) and Nick Haggarty (PhD student), the winning team!

 The day progressed with a series of lightning talks in various research groups and labs.
 We got to hear about recent and on-going work in the (H)LVC, CSoL, Syntax, Semantics, PHON, and LDDR groups.
 We also got to see the Phonetics Lab, Experimental Syntax-Semantics Lab, the TLC lab, and the newly renovated grad space!
 After lunch, we got to hear from some faculty members about their research interests and works-in-progress.